 Preventing unauthorized access from within

 Even an authenticated user (e.g. someone who rightfully logged in) may of course try to stage an attack.
 For instance, an attacker may sign up for a trial account, and try to hack their way into a different clients' account.
-In addition to using safe libraries as outlined before, there are several levels of protections against this happening in the application code itself.
+In addition to using battle-tested coding libraries, lots of automated tests, code reviews and the like, there are additional levels of protections against this happening in the application code itself.

 Each database object is internally associated with a company ID.
 Even if an attacker was able to steal another clients' objects' IDs (using social engineering on another company's employee), the attacker would not get access to these objects because our product always check if the viewer originates from the same company ID as the object they are trying to look at.
 Whenever our application notices a mismatch, it immediately throws an exception and notifies our administrators.
 The check is performed for each object access, and each SI page typically displays dozens of objects.
 A single mismatch out of a hundred object accesses will cancel the entire page operation.